 Language issues with Russian doctors and specialists

 Language could end up being a barrier in Russia if you don’t speak Russian as not all doctors and specialists will be able to communicate in English.
-It won’t hurt to learn a few of the basic medical terms in Russian before your appointment.
+It won’t hurt to learn some basic Russian before your appointment.

 You are more likely to find an English-speaking doctor in Moscow and the bigger cities.
 English-speaking doctors in Russia are more common in private clinics and centers than in public facilities.